machdyne/kakao/README.md

 # Kakao Linux

-Kakao is a Linux distribution for Lone Dynamics FPGA computers.
+Kakao is a Linux distribution for Machdyne / Lone Dynamics FPGA computers.
 At the moment it is essentially a buildroot configuration with extra packages that makes certain assumptions about the hardware and MicroSD card partition layout.

 The goal of Kakao is to provide a minimal practical environment with access to useful timeless applications.